New Monkees: Background

-The 20th anniversary of The Monkees TV series in 1986 generated enough interest that New Monkees, a full reboot of the earlier series with none of the original members of The Monkees involved, was conceived later that year, and launched the following year.
-The show was distributed by LBS Communications in association with Coca-Cola Telecommunications.
+The 20th anniversary of The Monkees TV series in 1986 generated enough interest that New Monkees, a full reboot of the earlier series with none of the original members of The Monkees involved, was conceived later that year and launched the following year.
+The show was distributed by LBS Communications in association with Coca-Cola Telecommunications (the successor to original Monkees distributors Screen Gems).
 Straybert Productions, headed by Steve Blauner (a former partner of original Monkees producers Robert Rafelson and Bert Schneider), served as the project's producers.
+Blauner had originally hoped to only use New Monkees as a working title.